EMZdot/Emma-Hero-s-Scarf/README.md

 ***Questions and Reflections***

 *→ But are all Icons bad?
 The point is that it is the public that decides; when it comes to straight forward mass murderes or peace makes there is more or less an equal common response but when it comes to Stars there is more of a subtelty to it: it is a process, a long-term one.
-Mieke calls them "Heroes".
+Mieke calls them "Heroes". <br>
 → What is a hero?
-It is very subjective: for some people Hitler is a hero and for others he is a murder.
+It is very subjective: for some people Hitler is a hero and for others he is a murder. <br>
-→ What if heroes do not exist?
+→ What if heroes do not exist? <br>
-→ Can there be a shift in the meaning and reception of it?
+→ Can there be a shift in the meaning and reception of it? <br>
 → Can the obsession of these icons shift into a realisation of the loss of much more important things?
-(Native-American massacre should be much more important than Kim Kardashian)
+(Native-American massacre should be much more important than Kim Kardashian) <br>
-→ Can I address the superficiality/shallowness of people?
+→ Can I address the superficiality/shallowness of people? <br>
 → Also, how do you define the importance of something?
-Because people give importance to it?
+Because people give importance to it?<br>
-→ Can I relate it to memory?*
+→ Can I relate it to memory?<br>
-→ The object is referential to the topic of Stardom
+→ The object is referential to the topic of Stardom<br>
-→ How does it open up venues when thinking in other media?
+→ How does it open up venues when thinking in other media?<br>
-→ Research Why is it, that Archives prioritize content.
+→ Research Why is it, that Archives prioritize content.<br>
-→ Mieke made it in her generation of Design Stars >> is it self preservation? ** → Fame in relation to the face (how does recognition works), → What is the resilience of someone's face?
+→ Mieke made it in her generation of Design Stars >> is it self preservation? <br>
+→ Fame in relation to the face (how does recognition works) <br>
+→ What is the resilience of someone's face? <br>
-→ Who survives the process of recognition and why?
+→ Who survives the process of recognition and why? <br>
-→ Visual spamming?
+→ Visual spamming? <br>
-→ What is this object in relation to the Archive?
+→ What is this object in relation to the Archive?<br>
-→ What is the urgency of the significance of it?
+→ What is the urgency of the significance of it? <br>
-→ What would it be if I had to update the scarf's content?
+→ What would it be if I had to update the scarf's content?<br>
 → Its position in the archive can bring up many questions?
-Why is it there?
+Why is it there? <br>
 → Think of how to work with the Archive, how to traslate the "scarf" into a method or reason in how to work with the archive, think of materiality of it, why textile?
-Why a scarf?
+Why a scarf?<br>
-→ Can I connect nostalgia to these icons?*
+→ Can I connect nostalgia to these icons?* <br>
-*→ Think of the Criteria when classifying these people, who got chosen and who not?
+*→ Think of the Criteria when classifying these people, who got chosen and who not?<br>
-→ List of actions to do when at the archive: tape, pictures, scan...(scent...)
+→ List of actions to do when at the archive: tape, pictures, scan...(scent...)<br>
-→ Family tree (?)
+→ Family tree (?) <br>
-→ How do we make strategies for things to exist in a longer period of time ?
+→ How do we make strategies for things to exist in a longer period of time?<br>
-→ How is metadata of scarf collected and catalogued ?
+→ How is metadata of scarf collected and catalogued?<br>
-→ Create myhtology ?
+→ Create myhtology?<br>
-→ Narratives, rituals...*
+→ Narratives, rituals...<br>
-*→ Quiz, who is your hero? (given hero like a token)*
+→ Quiz, who is your hero? (given hero like a token)*

 ## Between **Original and Copy**